The Celiac Disease Foundation prides itself on being the information resource for people affected by, and in the field of, celiac disease.

 Does the Celiac Disease Foundation issue tax receipts?

 Yes.
 The Celiac Disease Foundation is a 501(c)3 nonprofit, tax-exempt organization designated by the Internal Revenue Code.
-When you contribute over $5 to the Foundation, you will receive a charitable tax receipt for income tax purposes.
+When you contribute more than $5 to the Foundation, you will receive a charitable tax receipt for income tax purposes.
 Our tax ID number is 95-4310830.
 For all other donations, your canceled check or credit card statement can serve as record of your donation.

 You can expect your receipt for your donation within one to three weeks from the date you send it in.
 If you make your gift online, your receipt will be emailed to you.